chrisnmorrison/openmastery/learn/java/intermediate-syntax/scanner.md

 ## Use Scanner to read a file

 The `Scanner` class provides an easy way to work with files.
-More advanced Java programmers will know that it isn't always the right option for working with files (e.g. it's not suitable for reading byte streams, like images), but it's great for learning purposes.
+More advanced Java programmers will know that it isn't always the right option for working with files (e.g. it's not suitable for reading byte streams, like images), but it's great for learning.

 ```java
 // Java provides great libraries to help us with File I/O